kracr/owl2bench/Experiments/README.md

 mvn exec:java -Dexec.mainClass=debug.hermit.Hermit -Dexec.args="input_filepath/OWL2EL.owl consistency"

 However, we did not use these commands in scripts.
-We used the java runnable jar files created using Eclipse IDE.
+We used the [java runnable jar files](https://github.com/kracr/owl2bench/tree/master/Experiments/Reasoner Evaluation/Java codes for OWL API based reasoners) created using Eclipse IDE.

 For the other two reasoners **Konclude** (https://www.derivo.de/fileadmin/externe_websites/ext.derivo/KoncludeReleases/v0.6.2-544/Konclude-v0.6.2-544-Linux-x64-GCC4.3.2-Static-Qt4.8.5.zip) and **ELK** (https://github.com/liveontologies/elk-reasoner/releases/tag/v0.4.3) standalone executable files were used.
 For example: ./Konclude classification -i OWL2DL-1.owl, java -jar elk-standalone.jar -i OWL2EL-100.owl -c

 Also, for ELK and Konclude OWL Functional syntax was used.
 The dataset could be directly generated in OWL-Functional syntax by changing the configuration parameter in OWL2Bench source code or using Protege.
 We converted RDF/XML to OWL/Functional using the file *[convert.java](https://github.com/kracr/owl2bench/tree/master/Experiments/convert)* (already present in the directory).

+For reasoning tasks run the [script](https://github.com/kracr/owl2bench/tree/master/Experiments/Reasoner Evaluation/reasoning tasks table 4 and 5.sh)

 ## Details for Table 6 and 7 :